revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 ---

-14.Write a python program to read the content from "file.txt" and display all numbers.
+14.Write a python program to read the content from `file.txt` and display all numbers.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)